rafsun-riad/uv-test-django/README.md

 ## if you don't have postgresql database then continue with the following steps

-## after intalling python, open cmd and type pip install uv
+## after installing python, open cmd and type pip install uv

 ---